-The Psychology Program at GCCC is designed for those who wish to become competent individuals preparing for a career in Psychology.
+The Associate in Science degree with an emphasis in Psychology is a program that is designed for those who wish to become competent individuals preparing for a career in Psychology.
 This program of study offers typical courses a student will take on the path towards a Bachelor, then specific Master Degree.
 Because of the variety in requirements in four year/six year programs, majors in this area and advisors are encouraged to check specific requirements at the choice university the student will transfer.

-First Semester 16 hours Third Semester 18 hou rs Course No. Course Title Credit Course No. Course Title Cred lit ENGL-101 English I 3 LITR-210 Intro to Literature .3 PSYC-101 General Psychology 3 POLS-105 American Government .3 BIOL-105 Principles of Biology 5 PSYC-102 Human Relations .3 Physical Education Requirement 1 PSYC-201 Abnormal Psychology MATH-108 College Algebra or Social Science Requirement .3 PCDE-101 College Success 1 MATH110 Fundamentals of Statistics .3 Social Science Requirement .3 Second Semester 17 hours Course No. Course Title Credit Fourth Semester 16 hou rs ENGL-102 English II 3 Course No. Course Title Cred lit SOCI-102 Introduction to Sociology 3 Humanities Requirement .3 ARTS-120 Art Appreciation or ECON-111 Economics: Macro .3 ARTS-121 History of World Art or PHIL-101 Introduction to Philosophy .3 MUSC-108 Music Appreciation or PSYC-104 Social Psychology or DRAM-150 Intro to Theatre 3 Social Science Requirement .3 EDUC-110 Developmental Psychology 3 SPCH-111 Public Speaking I .3 BIOL/PHSC Another science w/lab 5 Physical Education Requirement .1
+First Semester 15 hours Third Semester 17 7 hours Course No. Course Title Credit Course No. Course Title Credit ENGL-101 English I 3 LITR-210 Intro to Literature 3 MATH-108 College Algebra 3 Natural Science with Lab 5 PSYC-101 General Psychology PSYC-102 Human Relations 3 HPER-121 Lifetime Fitness 2 PSYC-201 Abnormal Psychology 3 PCDE-101 College Success 1 Humanities Requirement Humanities Requirement 3 Recommended Electives 3 Second Semester 17 hours Fourth Semester 19 5 hours Course No. Course Title Credit Course No. Course Title Credit ENGL-102 English II 3 MATH-110 Fundamentals of Statistics 3 SPCH-111 Public Speaking PSYC-103 Psychology of Adjustment 3 SOCI-102 Introduction to Sociology 3 PSYC-104 Social Psychology 3 EDUC-110 Developmental Psychology 3 Recommended Electives BIOL-105 Principles of Biology 5 Recommended Electives 3